IndoNLP/nusa-crowd/README.md

 * check publications that announce the release of the dataset
 * check the website of the organization providing the dataset

 If no official license is listed anywhere, but you find a webpage that describes general data usage policies for the dataset, you can fall back to providing that URL in the `_LICENSE` variable.
-If you can't find any license information, please make a note in your PR and put `_LICENSE="Unknown"` in your dataset script.
+If you can't find any license information, please note in your PR and put `_LICENSE="Unknown"` in your dataset script.

 #### What if my dataset is not publicly available?

 We understand that some datasets are not publicly available due to data usage agreements or licensing.
-For these datasets, we recommend implementing a dataloader script that references a local directory containing the dataset.
+For these datasets, we recommend implementing a data loader script that references a local directory containing the dataset.
 You can find examples in the [n2c2_2011](examples/n2c2_2011.py) and [bioasq](examples/bioasq.py) implementations.
-There are also local dataset specific instructions in  [template](templates/template.py).
+There are also local dataset-specific instructions in  [template](templates/template.py).

 #### What types of libraries can we import?

-Eventually, your dataloader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
-If you find a well supported package that makes your implementation easier, then feel free to use it.
-We will address the specifics during review of your PR to the [Nusantara NLP repo](https://github.com/indobenchmark/nusantara-datasets).
+Eventually, your data loader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
+If you find a well-supported package that makes your implementation easier, then feel free to use it.
+We will address the specifics during the review of your PR to the [Nusantara NLP repo](https://github.com/indobenchmark/nusantara-datasets).

 #### Can I upload my dataset anywhere?

 No. Please don't upload the dataset you're working on to the huggingface hub or anywhere else.
 This is not the goal of the hackathon and some datasets have licensing agreements that prevent redistribution.
 If the dataset is public, include a downloading component in your dataset loader script.
 Otherwise, include only an "extraction from local files" component in your dataset loader script.
 If you have a custom dataset you would like to submit, please [make an issue](https://github.com/indobenchmark/nusantara-datasets/issues/new) and an admin will get back to you.

 #### My dataset supports multiple tasks with different nusantara schemas.
 What should I do?